telerik/reporting-docs/knowledge-base/send-telerik-report-embedded-email-body.md

 The default method used for sending the email is [CreateMailMessage(SendDocumentArgs, DocumentData)](/api/telerik.reporting.services.webapi.reportscontrollerbase#collapsible-Telerik_Reporting_Services_WebApi_ReportsControllerBase_CreateMailMessage_Telerik_Reporting_Services_WebApi_SendDocumentArgs_Telerik_Reporting_Services_Engine_DocumentData_) which always returns the report document as attachment.
 A new method needs to be implemented to avoid that.

-1. Before implementing a new endpoint, we need to create helper class for rendering the reports to images since the report will be embedded in the email body using the [img](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) element.
+1. Before implementing a new endpoint, we need to create a helper class for rendering the reports to images since the report will be embedded in the email body using the [img](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) element.

 	````CSharp
 public class ReportRenderer